+By Lemma 2.7, the reduction of each $C_{i}$ is a smooth rational curve in $X$.
+We denote the reduction of $C_{i}$ by $\bar{C} _{i}$.
+Let $X' \to X$ be the double cover ramified along the 16 rational curves $\bar{C}_{i}$.
+The preimage of each $\bar{C}_{i}$ in $X'$ is a ($-1$)-curve.
+Let $A$ be the surface obtained by blowing down the 16 ($-1$)-curves of $X'$.
+It can be checked that $A$ is an abelian surface and $X$ is the Kummer surface of $A$. \end{proof}

-\begin{thm} Assume $k$ is an algebraically closed field of characteristic $p \neq 2$.
-Every Kummer surface $X$ over $k$ has an Enriques involution. \end{thm} \begin{proof} If $p=0$ or $X$ is supersingular, we refer to \cite{Ke} and \cite{Ja}.
-Assume $p$ is an odd prime and $X$ is of finite height.
-Let $\pi : \mathbb{X} \to \Spec W$ is a Neron-Severi group preserving lifting of $X$ and $X_{K}$ be the generic fiber of $\pi$.
-If $X$ is a Kummer surface, there exists a primitive embedding of the Kummer lattice $J \hookrightarrow NS(X) = NS(X _{K})$ and $X_{K}$ is a Kummer surface.
-Since $X_{K}$ is defined over a field of characteristic 0, $X_{K}$ has an Enriques involution and there exists a primitive embedding $\Gamma \hookrightarrow NS(X_{K}) = NS(X)$ such that the orthogonal complement has no vector of self intersection -2.
-By theorem \ref{Enr}, $X$ has an Enriques involution. \end{proof}
+\begin{thm} Assume $k$ is an algebraically closed field of characteristic $p > 2$.
+A Kummer surface $X$ over $k$ is an Enriques K3 surface. \end{thm} \begin{proof} If $X$ is a supersingular Kummer surface, the Artin invariant of $X$ is at most 2.
+Then $X$ is an Enriques K3 surface by Corollary \ref{sup}.
+Assume $X$ is a Kummer surface of finite height.
+Let $\pi : \mathbb{X} \to \Spec W$ be a N\'{e}ron-Severi group preserving lifting of $X$ and $X_{K}$ be the generic fiber of $\pi$.
+Since $X$ is a Kummer surface, there exists a primitive embedding

+and $X_{K}$ is a Kummer surface.
+Since $X_{K}$ is defined over a field of characteristic 0, $X_{K}$ is an Enriques K3 surface and there exists a primitive embedding

+such that the orthogonal complement does not contain a vector of self intersection $-2$.
+By theorem \ref{Enr}, $X$ is an Enriques K3 surface. \end{proof}